Stone Cold Steve Austin: Austin 3:16 and rise to superstardom (1996–1997)

 During the 1997 Royal Rumble match, Austin was originally eliminated by Hart but the officials did not see it; he snuck back into the ring and eliminated Hart by throwing him over the ropes, winning the match.
 This led to the first-ever PPV main event of Austin's WWF career at In Your House 13: Final Four, where he competed in a four corners elimination match against Hart, The Undertaker, and Vader for the vacant WWF Championship.
 Austin was eliminated early from the match after injuring his knee; Hart would win the match and the championship.
 Hart lost the championship the next night on Raw to Sycho Sid due to Austin's interference, continuing their feud.
 At WrestleMania 13, Hart defeated Austin in a highly acclaimed submission match with Ken Shamrock as a special referee.
-During the match, Austin had been cut, and was bleeding profusely from his face, but he refused to tap out when Hart locked in his Sharpshooter, and finally passed out from excessive blood loss, losing the match.
-After the match, Hart continued to hold the Sharpshooter on Austin, who, despite his wounds, refused any assistance back to the locker room, thus turning Hart heel and Austin babyface in a rare double-turn.
-Austin portrayed an anti-hero instead of a traditional babyface, and he didn't embrace the fans at first either.
+During the match, Hart and Austin made a double turn, changing Austin to babyface.
+Austin portrayed an anti-hero instead of a traditional babyface.
 Austin's public popularity surged following the Wrestlemania clash, and Austin 3:16 merchandise t-shirts were reported in May 1997 to have become the best-selling WWF t-shirts since Hulkamania.
 Austin eventually got his revenge on Hart in the main event of In Your House 14: Revenge of the 'Taker, defeating him in a match to determine the next contender to The Undertaker's WWF Championship.
 Austin won when Hart was disqualified due to assistance from The British Bulldog.
 At In Your House 15: A Cold Day in Hell, Austin had The Undertaker down with the Stone Cold Stunner but was distracted by Pillman, allowing The Undertaker to recover and perform a Tombstone Piledriver for the victory.